NetPurpose/tech-tests/frontend/README.md

 ### 2. Display data

 Show the data retrieved from the APIs on the page.
-Bonus points for creative visualisations and ideas (we like charts)!
+Bonus points for creative visualisations and ideas (we like charts 📊)

 Some ideas (we're not expecting all of these!):